8 3 4K

 This may take time and trial and error but do it.
 Your life is at stake, so why not doctor hop until you find one that gels with you?

-QUESTIONS TO ASK ABOUT YOUR CHRONIC CONDITION
+4. ASK QUESTIONS ABOUT YOUR CHRONIC CONDITION

 Dr. Ted Epperly, a clinical professor of family medicine at the University of Washington School of Medicine says: